Lexie-yw/Software-Engineering-Work/Report Materials/System Implementation.md

-* The Springboot framework is an open source application framework on the Java platform that provides a container with inversion of control features.
+* The SpringBoot framework is an open source application framework on the Java platform that provides a container with inversion of control features.